-The antiviral drug synthesized by a Japanese pharmaceutical company, Fujifilm Toyama Chemical was being mass produced in Zhejiang Hisun Pharmaceutical as a treatment for influenza virus infections.
-On February, Favipiravir was approved fro clinical trial in COVID-19 patients.
+The antiviral drug synthesized by a Japanese pharmaceutical company, Fujifilm Toyama Chemical was being mass-produced in Zhejiang Hisun Pharmaceutical as a treatment for influenza virus infections.
+In February, Favipiravir was approved for a clinical trial in COVID-19 patients.

 91 % of patients on Favipiravir showed resolution of lung consolidation on X-ray while only 62 % of non-treated patients had improvements in lung conditions.
 Additionally, the clinical trial in Wuhan reported a shorter febrile period from 4.2 days to 2.5 days.

 Favipiravir was designed specifically to treat RNA viruses like Influenza and SARS-CoV-2, both are viruses whose genetic material is RNA instead of DNA.
 The mechanism of the drug is to inhibit RNA polymerase, the enzyme that builds RNA.
 When RNA polymerase becomes damaged or non-functional, the virus cannot replicate efficiently inside the host cell.